libmapper/libmapper/doc/expression_syntax.md

 When assigning values to a vector, if the source is shorter than the assignee it will be repeated as necessary, e.g. if `myvar` has length 5 and the expression assigns `myvar=[1,2,3]` its value will now be `[1,2,3,1,2]`.

 Variables and expressions may also be used as indexes.
 A fractional index will result in linear interpolation between the neighbouring elements.
+Since we use the index modulus it is possible to interpolate between the last and first elements of the vector.

 ### Vector examples